Marco-bm/FooBarQix/README.md

 * 33 contains 3 two times and is divisible by 3, so we print “FooFooFoo”
 * 27 is divisible by 3 and contains 7, so we print "FooQix"

-Note : Compile program FooBarQix before execute
+Note : Compile program FooBarQix.sql before execute